nataliehogg/tdcosmo_ext/README.md

 ## References

-[Birrer et al.](https://arxiv.org/abs/2007.02941), TDCOSMO IV: Hierarchical time-delay cosmography -- joint inference of the Hubble constant and galaxy density profiles, A&A 2020.
+[Birrer et al. (2020)](https://arxiv.org/abs/2007.02941).
+TDCOSMO IV: Hierarchical time-delay cosmography – joint inference of the Hubble constant and galaxy density profiles, Astronomy & Astrophysics, 643, A165.

+[Hogg 2023](https://arxiv.org/abs/2310.xxxx).
+A measurement of the dark energy equation of state with 40 strong lenses  (to appear).